RiyaTorgal/YTBrief/README.md

 - Displays the stats (Views, Likes, Comments, Duration, Published, Channel).
 - Utilizes the Gemini API for summarization.
 - Makes the summary available in PDF format for offline reading.
+- Reads out loud the summary which you pause/play and stop at anytime.

 ## Requirements